-As the Lord led the Israelites out of Egypt in Exodus 13 the bible explains why He led them through the desert.
+As the Lord led the Israelites out of Egypt in Exodus 13 the Bible explains why He led them through the desert.
 Despite the fact that they left arrayed for battle they were not prepared to face the battles which lay ahead so God takes them the long way around.

 They’ve crossed the Red Sea, they’ve witnessed the Lord’s provision.
 They’re learning to step in tandem with God- but they are still complaining and falling back into that old way of thinking, of asking God why He brought them out into the wilderness to kill them so when we reach Exodus 17 we are taken by surprise with what we read.

+At the beginning of this chapter, the Israelites are echoing the same complaints, the same worries from the last time things got a little uncomfortable.
+They’ve seen over and over again that the Lord will provide, and yet they still doubt.
 We find the people in the midst of another tantrum session, whining and worrying that He won’t come through with the water they need.
 Sure, He came through last time, but what about this time seems to be a theme throughout this forty-year trek of the bible.

 As we continue to read [spoiler He came through] we find that the Israelites now face the very thing they went off-roading to avoid, battle.
 I am going, to be honest, I have to wonder what makes them any more prepared?
 They’re still doubting, still messing up, still questioning God’s grace, surely it would be better to go around.

 What makes them qualified to face battle now, that they didn’t have at the beginning of this trip?
-I didn’t read about any boot camp or basic training – in fact, Moses was just asking the people why they were putting their God to the test, these people sound anything but battle ready.
+I didn’t read about any boot camp or basic training – in fact, Moses was just asking the people why they were putting their God to the test, these people sound anything but battle-ready.
 So what changed?
 Was it maybe the blisters?